insipx/Computer-Science/Help/README.md

 # Help

-Everything here is projects I helped other people with Either through tutoring or otherwise
+Everything here is projects I helped other people with either through tutoring or otherwise